Not Just for Covid

 On that note, a number of organizations are planning for a long-term future in which prevention methods such as face coverings, proper ventilation and testing will continue in some form.
 So, what does that look like for your organization?

-Earlier this month, a Viper employee experienced firsthand the value of body temperature screening.
+In February, a Viper employee experienced firsthand the value of body temperature screening.
 Jacob Chesnut, a technician for Viper, received a “Fail” response when testing a Viper V1, a system for elevated body temperature (EBT) detection.
 Surprised since he wasn’t experiencing any symptoms of illness, he initiated a second scan.
 After receiving a second “Fail” response, he took his temperature with a medical thermometer.
 This is adherence to protocol recommendations by the FDA guidelines for temperature screening.
 The thermometer confirmed what the V1 found, so he went to the doctor.
 He was tested for both Covid-19 and flu, and found he was positive for the flu.
 Several days of recovery and rest followed, then he was back at work.
 It’s because of this early detection that the flu was not spread among other Viper employees.